Using separable non-negative matrix factorization techniques for the analysis of time-resolved Raman spectra: Mathematical background

 A practically much better justified view is adopted by considering NMF as an \emph{approximation} problem rather than an exact factorization.
 The usual way to give a formal definition of this approximation problem is as follows: Let $\norm{\cdot}$ be a matrix norm.
 Given the non-negative data matrix $M$, we seek non-negative matrices $W$ and $H$ such that

 is small.
 The norm plays the role of a ``distance function'' and measures how close the eventually found factors $W$, $H$ reproduce the given data.
+In this work we mostly use the Frobenius norm, which for any (rectangular) matrix $A=[a_{ij}]$ is defined by $\|A\|_F=\sqrt{\sum_{i,j} |a_{ij}|^2}$.

 When treating time-resolved Raman data on chemical reactions, another problem of interest arises.
 Usually one does not know \emph{the number} of intermediate species in the reaction.
 Thus the required information to set up an NMF problem, $r$, is missing.
 To overcome this shortcoming, one may assume that $r$ is not very large (in practice it is often between two and ten).
-It then is a simple matter of trying different values for $r$ and selecting the best solution.
-A heuristic estimate is available by the number of ``large'' singular values of the matrix $M$.
+It then is a simple matter of trying different values for $r$ and selecting the best solution (see Section~\ref{sec:err_comp}).
+Another heuristic estimate is available by the number of ``large'' singular values of the matrix $M$\cite{MalBook02}.